ghostvirus62/Yulia/README.md

 Now, paste the  ``` bot.run(token) ``` back and run the code. <br/>
 Your bot should be online.

+## Refer to Additional Commits for additonal features

 ## Functions of this bot:
 1. Plays Music<br/>
 2. Welcomes New Member<br/>